ericvndev/scopic-auction/README.md

 To access the admin page, open [http://localhost:8080/dashboard](http://localhost:8080/dashboard) with your browser.
 If logging in with regular user role, you will be redirected to the home page.
 So make sure you logged in with admin account first.

+For email sending functionality, please update your configuration in the .env file (current only supports Gmail)\
+- **ADMIN_EMAIL**: Gmail address you want to send mail from
+- **ADMIN_EMAIL_APP_PASSWORD**: Google App Password.
+You can create Google App Password associating with the Gmail above by logging in and then open this address [https://myaccount.google.com/apppasswords](https://myaccount.google.com/apppasswords) (Need to enable 2-step verification first)